Amazon Marketplace

 NAFN (North American Fulfillment Network) is Amazon's fulfillment infrastructure in North America (USA, Canada, Mexico) with hundreds of fulfillment centers.
 NAFN offers fast delivery times and broad coverage.
 Sellers use NAFN through FBA to offer Prime shipping and serve North American markets.

-Open term pageNARF
+Open glossary pageNARF

 North American Remote Fulfillment